sizief/pomodoro/README.md

 - [CI](https://app.circleci.com/pipelines/github/sizief/pomodoro) is triggered on each commit on master
 ### TODO
 - fix login on development
+- access_id is returning as null in prod :shrug:
 - show no activity if non exists
 - white page in all pages but pomodoro
 - show total for a week